pivotal/docs-tap/scst-store/overview.md

 ## <a id='additional-info'></a>Additional documentation

-[Additional documentation](additional.md) includes information about the API, deployment details & config, AWS RDS configuraiton and other database backup recommendations, known issues, among other topics.
+[Additional documentation](additional.md) includes information about the API, deployment details and config, AWS RDS configuration and other database backup recommendations, known issues, among other topics.